Control Structures

 Later clauses see earlier bindings in scope, so a clause's collection can

-depend on a name bound by an earlier clause.
+depend on a name bound by an earlier clause (dependent collections work).

 Bound names do not leak into the enclosing scope.